TrueHopolok/Splice-Dice/README.md

 To play the game:
   - Donwload whole project;
-  - Unzip "build.zip" into smae folder;
+  - Unzip "build.zip" into same folder;
   - Open "splice&Dice.exe" and start playing;